iryansa/IPFS/README.md

    - Build the project within Visual Studio.

 3. **Install Graphviz**:
    - Ensure **Graphviz** is installed on your system.
 Add it to your system's dependencies if required.
-You can download and install Graphviz from [Graphviz's official site](https://graphviz.org/).
+You can download and install Graphviz from <a href="https://graphviz.org/" target="_blank">Graphviz's official site</a>.

 4. **Execute**:
    - Run the project and interact with the available commands to test the IPFS simulation features.